codesilva/codesilva.github.io/_posts/2025-10-02-how-i-built-an-ai-agent-for-matching-talents.md

 Embeddings are more complex and come from neural networks, which are trained on large corpora of text to capture the context and relationships between words.

-So, in a projetct requirement asking for a "cloud computing" experience, an embedding model would understand that "AWS" and "Azure" are related to "cloud computing", even if the exact words are not present in the text.
-Of course, that's the general idea, the quality of the embeddings depends on the model used and the training data but that's '
+So, in a project requirement asking for a "cloud computing" experience, an embedding model would understand that "AWS" and "Azure" are related to "cloud computing", even if the exact words are not present in the text.
+Of course, that's the general idea; the quality of the embeddings depends on the model used and the training data, but that's '

 Using `sentence_transformers`, from Hugging Face, we can easily compute the embeddings and the cosine similarity between them.